 - Sensitive to light and sound

-- Your headaches begin for the first time after age 50.
+- Headaches that begin for the first time after age 50

-- Headaches start when you’re active, straining, coughing, or having sex.
+- Headaches that start when you’re active, straining, coughing, or having sex

 - Changes in your vision

-- A body part that is weak, or you can’t move it
+- A body part that is numb, weak, or that you can’t move

 - Trouble with balance and walking

-- Headaches are more severe than or different from your regular headache pattern.
+- Headaches that are more severe than or different from your regular headache pattern